Bedding 101: How to Wash White Sheets Without Bleach

 Read the tag attached to your sheets to find out the right temperature for washing.
 Cotton, sateen, jersey knit, the list goes on… not all fabrics are created equal and need to be treated accordingly.
 Water temperatures will vary, so take note of what the manufacturer recommends.
 If you can’t find a tag, play it safe and wash in warm or cold water only.

 7. Dry your sheets on low heat… or better yet, hang ’em on the clothesline!

 High heat drying causes wrinkling, shrinking, and over-drying, which can weaken thread fiber.
 Dry on low and check your sheets toward the end.
 You’re better off pulling them out ever-so-slightly damp than over-drying them.

 Add a few wool dryer balls to help sheets dry evenly.
 These little wool balls are also said to act as a softener by continually agitating against the sheet’s fibers.
-(Tennis balls work too!)
+Tennis balls work too for even drying.

-Go green and save money by drying your sheets outdoors.
+As an alternative, you can go green and save money by drying your sheets outdoors.
 It gives them a pleasant, fresh scent and it saves energy.
-If your line dried sheets feel a bit crisp or rough to the touch, toss them in the dryer on low for just a few minutes (ideally with dryer balls) to help soften them up a bit.
+If your line-dried sheets feel a bit crisp or rough to the touch, toss them in the dryer on low for just a few minutes (ideally with dryer balls) to help soften them up a bit.

 Now you’re fully equipped to rock those whites!